“You didn’t succeed nor failed but lost what was dear to you.” Spoke an elderly manly voice calmly and comforting.

 “There is no need to speak young warrior.
 You should take things more slow rather than fast like the white eyes do.”
 He explained sternly with a calm tone and handed me a cup of water.
 Does he know?
 Did he witness everything?
 I looked at him for a moment; trying to find the answer in his eyes while I drank.

 He began to smile.
 “You collect your conscience very fast and yes.
 I saw you.
 It was very brave but foolish to do so.
-You’re young and strong yet you still need to learn many things.”
+You’re young yet strong but need to learn still many things.”

 “What things?”
 I wondered curiously with a scratchy voice and quickly cleared it.